11 Things to Buy in June

 May ushered in deep discounts on cookware, between Mother's Day and the dawn of wedding season, and many of those deals continue through June.
 Prices on dishware also start dropping as wedding season gains momentum.
 Dishes and cookware make practical graduation gifts for young adults moving out on their own.

-June brings the fresh fruit and vegetable boom, an ideal time to get in the habit of buying local produce.
+June brings a fresh fruit and vegetable boom, an ideal time to get in the habit of buying local produce.
 Depending where you live, the fruits to buy include melons (watermelon and cantaloupe), berries (blueberries, blackberries, raspberries, and strawberries), and stone fruits (apricots, peaches, and nectarines).
 Kick off the grilling season with sales on the first crop of sweet corn, summer squash, green beans, and tomatoes, plus lettuce and cucumber for salads.